Post may contain affiliate links.

 Pork Loin vs Pork Tenderloin

 Pork loin is a larger, roast-style cut.
 It does better with roasting and slow cooking methods.
 The loin is cut from the back of the hog.
-It is a lean piece of meat, however it usually has a thick fat cap on the top.
+It is a lean piece of meat, however, it usually has a thick fat cap on the top.

-You may see it called center cut pork loin roast, center cut pork roast or pork center loin roast.
+You may see pork loin called center cut pork loin roast, center cut pork roast or pork center loin roast.
 In our part of the world it’s simply called pork loin.
 I can buy a whole loin or a half.
 The half is what you’re looking for for this recipe.
 They usually range between 3 and 5 lbs.

 It’s definitely important not to confuse pork loin and pork tenderloin when making a recipe.
 They are very different cuts of meat.
 The success of your recipe depends on choosing the correct one.

 Pork loin: Be sure to choose a pork loin.
-For this recipe you want it around 3 to 4 pounds.
+For your Maple Mustard Pork Loin recipe you want the pork loin to be around 3 to 4 pounds.
 Don’t be scared off by that thick fat cap.
 It renders well and that melty fat carries seasonings and moisture down into the meat as it cooks.
 Excess can be removed after cooking.